 The Women’s Equality Act Becomes Law- What You Need to Know

 On October 21, 2015, Governor Cuomo signed off on multiple pieces of legislation, collectively called The Women’s Equality Act.
-The legislation is intended to provide the women of New York with greater equality as well as protection from discrimination against women.
+The legislation is intended to provide women with greater equality as well as protection from discrimination against women in New York.

 Women across the world have been fighting for decades to achieve equal pay.
 While the gap may be shrinking, there is still a disparity between male and female earners.
 Women have also been bearing the brunt of workplace discrimination and harassment and existing laws simply don’t provide all of the protection they need.
 As stated by the National Organization for Women New York City President Sonia Ossorio, “these anti-discrimination bills address key challenges that span a woman’s working life.
 We are leveling the playing field for women at work and improving the lives of families at home.”